landevale/stronger/README.md

 ### Thought Process

-When creating this application, the main focus was to create a user-friendly interface for finding exercises and tracking progress.
+When creating this application, the main focus was to create a user-friendly interface for finding exercises and tracking progress.<br/>
-The search feature allows users to easily find specific exercises by muscle group & equipment required, and the detailed exercise information ensures that the user can perform the exercise correctly.
+The search feature allows users to easily find specific exercises by muscle group & equipment required, and the detailed exercise information ensures that the user can perform the exercise correctly.<br/>
 The workout log feature allows users to track their progress over time, and the ability to view workout logs allows users to see their progress.
+<br/><br/>
+The database structure was designed to store exercises, workout logs, and user information.
+MongoDB was chosen as the database technology because of its flexibility and scalability.
+The exercise and workout log data is stored in separate collections, with each exercise having a unique ID that is referenced in the workout log.
+<br/><br/>
+Authentication and authorization were implemented using a combination of Google identity services and JSON Web Token (JWT).
+Users can log in using their Google account and a JWT is issued upon successful authentication.
+The JWT is then passed in the header of subsequent requests to the backend, allowing the server to authenticate the user and authorize access to protected routes and resources.
+<br/><br/>
+Overall, the goal was to create a robust and scalable application that is easy to use, and that allows users to find exercises and track their progress in an effective and efficient way.

 ### Wireframe